-Regardless of the issue you face, you can troubleshoot Netflix streaming issues using any of these methods.
-Keep in mind, you don’t have to apply all of the techniques.
+Regardless of your issue, you can troubleshoot Netflix streaming issues using any of these methods.
+Remember that you don’t have to apply all the techniques.
 Just pick the one that solves your problem.

-A slow or unstable internet connection can mess up your Netflix streaming plans anytime.
-Especially when the video keeps buffering or the Netflix icon keeps loading, the chances are that your internet is not functioning correctly.
+1. Check Your Network Settings: A slow or unstable internet connection can mess up your Netflix streaming plans anytime.
+Especially when the video keeps buffering, or the Netflix icon keeps loading, the chances are that your internet is not functioning correctly.

 The quickest way to check whether the issue is with your internet connectivity is by navigating to the Roku Settings page >> Network.
 Next, check the status by hitting on Check Connection.